 Right off the bat, there is not “one single way” to implement a realistic job preview into your hiring process.

-RJPs come in many different forms, and with the current advancements in technology – and HR technology in particular – it’s becoming easier than ever to give candidates a look inside your company.
+RJPs come in many different forms, and with the current advancements in technology, it’s becoming easier than ever to give candidates a look inside your company.
 This allows candidates at every level to experience what their job might be like.

 Additionally, companies can showcase their culture, expectations, and demands regardless of budget, location, or resources.